 - Cancer in children and young adults is different from cancer that develops later in life.
 Some of the unwanted side effects of cancer treatments cause more harm to children than they do to adults.
-This is because children's bodies are still growing and developing, so cancer and its treatment are more likely to affect developing organs.
-(7H) - More than 95% of childhood cancer survivors will have a significant health related issue by the time they are 45 years of age (2); these health related issues are side-effects of either the cancer or more commonly, the result of its treatment.
+This is because children's bodies are still growing and developing, so cancer and its treatment are more likely to affect developing organs. ^(7H) - More than 95% of childhood cancer survivors will have a significant health related issue by the time they are 45 years of age (2); these health related issues are side-effects of either the cancer or more commonly, the result of its treatment.
 1/3 rd. will suffer severe and chronic side effects; 1/3rd will suffer moderate to severe health problems; and 1/3rd will suffer slight to moderate side effects.
-(2) - Female childhood cancer survivors who were treated with chemotherapy- even if they did not receive radiation treatments to their chest - are six times more likely than the general population to be diagnosed with breast cancer later in life.
+(2) - Cognitive impairment affects up to one-third of childhood cancer survivors.
+(38) - A large follow-up study of pediatric cancer survivors found that almost 10% developed a second cancer (most commonly female breast, thyroid, and bone) over the 30-year period after the initial diagnosis.
+(38) - Treatment for cancer may cause infertility in childhood cancer survivors.
+The risk of infertility increases after treatment with chemotherapy with alkylating agents, such as cisplatin, cyclophosphamide, busulfan, lomustine, and procarbazine.
+(39) - Female childhood cancer survivors who were treated with chemotherapy- even if they did not receive radiation treatments to their chest - are six times more likely than the general population to be diagnosed with breast cancer later in life.
 For those who did receive chest radiation, that chance increases exponentially and is on par with those who have the BRCA1 or BRCA2 mutations.
 (28) - Childhood cancer survivors are at a 15-fold increased risk of developing Congestive Heart Failure and are at 7-fold higher risk of premature death due to cardiac causes, when compared with the general population.
 There is a strong dose-dependent relation between anthracycline chemotherapy exposure and CHF risk, and the risk is higher among those exposed to chest radiation.
-(33)
+(33) - Children who were treated for bone cancer, brain tumors, and Hodgkin lymphoma, or who received radiation to their chest, abdomen, or pelvis, have the highest risk of serious late effects from their cancer treatment, including second cancers, joint replacement, hearing loss, and congestive heart failure.
+(4) - Beginning five years after diagnosis, those who had cancer in the 70s could expect to live 48.5 years, compared to 53.7 years among those diagnosed in the 80s and 57.1 years among people diagnosed in the 90s.
+(41)